Aetherinox/obi-sync-docs/README.md

 <br /><br /><br />

 ### Docker-Compose (Option 1)
-To use `docker-compose` for Obsi-Sync, create a new `docker-compose.yml` with the following code inside:
+To use `docker-compose` for Obi-Sync, create a new `docker-compose.yml` with the following code inside:
 ```yml
 version: '3.8'